zmenciso/MemEA/README.md

 MemEA requires two inputs: **1)** a configuration file that describes the memory array and **2)** a database of cells and peripheral circuits.
 Both are written in simple plain text files as key/value pairs.
-Empty lines and lines  starting with `#` are ignored.
+Empty lines and lines starting with `#` are always ignored.

 MemEA also accepts multiple configuration files, which will be compared against each other after running.